anthony-r-h/anthony-r-h.github.io/_posts/2026-07-01-ALIEXPRESS_ALLROAD_PLAN.md

 > https://www.sheldonbrown.com/derailer-adjustment.html

-## Fasteners and Torque
+## Fasteners and torque

 Bikes are exposed to water, sweat, road salt, grit, and repeated washing.
 Internal parts usually have some protection from seals, grease, or assembly compounds, but external fastener heads are much more exposed.
 Rusty fasteners bother me a lot; they make an otherwise well-maintained bike look neglected.
 My original plan was to replace all the screws with 316 stainless steel, but sourcing them in sensible quantities was a problem.
 I needed several sizes, lengths, and head types, which would have meant packs of 50 to 100 of each.
 So I ended up buying specialty titanium fasteners from AliExpress.
 Weight savings weren't a factor; I just did not want hundreds of spare screws sitting around.
 I also like titanium and have a strong preference for Torx heads.
-Paying silly prices for titanium bling was therefore justifiably practical.

 This bike has a mix of titanium, aluminium, steel, and metal inserts bonded into carbon parts.
 Mixed-metal joints bring two main risks: galling and corrosion.